WordPress/gutenberg/packages/components/src/confirm-dialog/README.md

 - Required: No

 An optional `title` for the dialog.
-Setting a title will render it in an area at the top of the dialog, making it a bit taller.
-It will also show an `x` close button at the top-right corner, which wouldn't be shown otherwise.
+Setting a title will render it in a title bar at the top of the dialog, making it a bit taller.
+The bar will also include an `x` close button at the top-right corner.

 ### `children`: `React.ReactNode`